 Mixing in butter, sugar end eggs into cookie batter.

 Step 4.
-With the mixer on medium speed beat in the flour to form a soft dough.
+With the mixer at medium speed, beat the flour to form a soft dough.

 Step 6.
 Add the almond extract to the plain dough.